RustAudio/rust-lv2/urid/derive/README.md

-# Procedural macros for lv2-urid
+# Procedural macros for urid

-This crate includes several produral macros used by the [lv2-urid](https://crates.io/crates/lv2-urid) crate.
+This crate includes several produral macros used by the [urid](https://crates.io/crates/urid) crate.

-## Documentation

-The original LV2 API (in the `C` programming language) is documented by ["the LV2 book"](https://lv2plug.in/book/).
-This book is in the process of being translated to Rust along with the development of `rust-lv2` [(link)](https://janonard.github.io/rust-lv2-book/) and describes how to properly use `rust-lv2`.

 ## License